 What Are the Benefits of Project Based Learning in Project Management?

 Traditional modes of learning have proved to be less efficient than practical approaches that actually engage learners.
-PBL, in a similar manner, is a new approach to learning.
+PBL (Project Based Learning), in a similar manner, is a new approach to learning.
 The technique has produced fruitful results over the course of its time.

 1. Active Engagement

-One of the things that hinder our progress and is a threat to our creative ability is that we are not actively engaged in the things we learn, PBL, in opposition, works to remove this barrier that stands between the learner and the goals he wishes to achieve.
-From the very get-go, it arms the individual with necessary skills and slowly but gradually takes him ahead, towards improvement.
+One of the things that hinder our progress and are a threat to our creative ability is that we are not actively engaged in the things we learn, PBL, in opposition, works to remove this barrier that stands between the learner and the goals he wishes to achieve.
+From the very get-go, it arms the individual with the necessary skills and slowly but gradually takes him ahead, toward improvement.

 3. Better Results